-Nam e:
+Name:

-Orga nization:
+Organization:

-Email: Phone Number:
+Phone Number:

-se indicate which specific seat with iled descriptions). nin the RAC you are applying for (refer to Attachment A for
+Please indicate which specific se detailed descriptions). at within the RAC you are applying for (refer to Attachment A for

-1st C Choice:
+1st Choice:

-Caucus Seat
+1st Choice: Caucus Seat

-2nd (Choice:
+2nd Choice:

 Caucus Seat

-Pleas se indicate if you meet the eligibility r criteria:
+Please indicate if you meet the eli gibility criteria:

-☐ Represents an agency, non-profit or ganization, tribe, or academia.
+☐ Represents an agency, non-p profit organization, tribe, or academia.

-Willington of other water resource ee policy, planning, outreach, or implementation efforts:
+IRWM Program or other water r resource policy, planning, outreach, or implementation efforts:

-1. 2.
-Desc at a level beyond that within your Provide recommendations with the stribe how your position within your ectively articulate the perspective of your RAC seat and caucus individual organization. e best interests of the entire San Diego IRWM region in mind. organization allows you to:
+at a level beyond that within d knowledge allows you to: to objectively articulate the perspective of your RAC seat and caucus n your individual organization. with the best interests of the entire San Diego IRWM region in mind.

-2. information related to the IRWM our individual organization for collection and dissemination of Program. e IRWM Program to your contacts, as appropriate.
+1. Act as a point of contact wi information related to the I n your organization allows you to: ithin your individual organization for collection and dissemination of RWM Program. oout the IRWM Program to your contacts, as appropriate.